 - Perform GAP analyses between vehicle manufacturer specifications

 - Liaise with the vehicle manufacturer technical authorities

 - Take products through the Type Approval process

-- Advise on design practises
+- Advise on best design practises

 - Consultant on radio performance degradation and best practises

 WEMEC has experience with the following manufacturers, covering direct technical assist to the vehicle manufacturer and liaison between the suppliers and the vehicle manufacturer.